-2019 marked the first full calendar year since the updated 2018 farm bill.
+For the hemp industry 2019 was a noteworthy milestone.
+The first full calendar year since the updated 2018 farm bill.
 This year saw swarms of hopeful entrepreneurs rushing to find a high-quality hemp-based CBD manufacturer

 But the hemp industry still has a lot to overcome now that hemp is no longer a Schedule I substance.

 Figuring out the right way to regulate hemp is like Goldilocks trying to find the right fit in a house where nothing is just right.
 CBD manufacturers are doing everything they can to follow regulations.

 Because hemp is used across many industries, different regulating bodies have to create brand new guidelines.

 First big win for the hemp industry in 2019…

 When the 2018 Farm Bill passed the industry waited to see how the FDA would respond to already booming CBD sales.

 In some states, CBD was already being passed around like mustard on the 4th of July.
 With mainstream retailers entering the industry its no wonder you saw a bottle of CBD lotion in your grandma’s bathroom.

 The FDA’s warning letters to some of the most visible direct-to-consumer CBD brands were hit with letters that would turn the most stoic legal departments’ hair turn white.

 Warning these companies to set a precedent for who the FDA will be going after in the CBD hemp industry.